News

 Climate as a Protagonist in War

-2021 - 2025 (ongoing)
+2021 - 2026 (ongoing)

-Climate into, inside, and out of war.
+Climate intoinside, and out of war.

 Climate as a Protagonist in War —Narrative Patterns and Aesthetics of Climate Agonalities within Geopolitical Conflict.

 Climate and conflict are inseparable.
 Hence, there is an urgent need for discourse on future geopolitical conflicts in relation to climate change.
 However, to comprehend the exact challenges, it is important to understand the complex interrelations of climate in conflict.
 Visser researches three facets of this relationship through historical and contemporary cases: 1) How climate shifts evoke war; 2) Climate as a protagonist in war; and 3) War as a cause of climate/environmental change.
-In sum, climate into, inside, and out of war.

 Climate as a Protagonist in War especially looks at how historical narrative patterns and aesthetics surrounding climate events still shape the climate change debate.